 Make a Great First Impression!

-You’ve done it!
-You’ve applied for the job and now you’ve got the interview scheduled.
+You’ve done it – you applied for the job and now you’ve got the interview scheduled.
 Congratulations!

-And, chances are, you’re probably both excited and nervous.
+Chances are, you’re both excited and nervous.
 If you are, it’s completely normal.
-In fact, if you weren’t a bit of both, we’d say there’s probably something wrong!
+In fact, if you weren’t a bit of both, we’d say there’s probably something wrong.

-So, let’s dig right into it!
-Let’s talk about all the things — the obvious things and the not so obvious things — that you can do to prepare.
+Let’s talk about it all — the obvious things and the not so obvious things — that you can do to prepare.

 You know the old saying, “You only get one chance to make a first impression.”
 Take the time to make a good first impression.
-All the tips and tricks we outline below will make you shine brighter, and get you closer to winning the job!
+All of the tips and tricks below will make you shine brighter, and get you closer to winning the job.

 Practical Things to Help You Prepare for a Successful Interview: